 It is notable that the 70D has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 70D and the D3400 have been discontinued, but can regularly be found used on eBay.
 The 70D was replaced by the Canon 80D, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 70D vs Nikon D3400

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Nikon D3400?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 70D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.